Japan Ground Self-Defense Force train U.S. Soldiers on helicopter loading procedures during Orient Shield 21-2

-U.S. Army Spc.
-Brent Walton, assigned to 1st Battalion, 28th Infantry Regiment, 3rd Infantry Division, sits in a helicopter as Master Sgt.
-Masashi Sawasaki of the Japan Ground Self-Defense Force watches during bilateral training on Aibano Training Area, Japan June 26, 2021, as a part of exercise Orient Shield 21-2.
+U.S. Army Soldiers assigned to 1st Battalion, 28th Infantry Regiment, 3rd Infantry Division, practice boarding a Japan Ground Self-Defense Force helicopter during bilateral training on Aibano Training Area, Japan June 26, 2021, as a part of exercise Orient Shield 21-2.
 Orient Shield is the largest U.S. Army and JGSDF bilateral field training exercise being executed at various locations throughout Japan to enhance interoperability and test and refine multi-domain and cross-domain operations.

 |Date Taken: